A Cockroach Tutorial and How To Keep Them Out During the Winter

 Where Do Cockroaches Go in the Winter?

 Cockroaches remain active all year round and are definitely active in the winter.
-However, most cockroaches prefer to hibernate in the winter, which is why we tend to see them inside more often during the colder times of year.
+However, most cockroaches prefer to hibernate in the winter, which is why we tend to see them inside more often during the colder times of the year.
 This is because cockroaches do not like cold weather, so during the colder months, they enter a reduced metabolic state known as “diapause”.
 This dormant hibernation state keeps cockroaches relatively inactive during cold, winter months.
 Due to the industrialization of our society, cockroaches have many options for warmth and food in our homes, causing cockroaches to continue to grow, reproduce, and infest all year long.

 Do Cockroaches Carry Germs?

 Yes, cockroaches carry many germs.
-The reason why cockroaches are so dirty is because they will eat just about anything.
+The reason why cockroaches are so dirty is that they will eat just about anything.
 They feast on waste, feces, and rotten food that all contain harmful diseases and bacteria.
 Stated previously, cockroaches can run up to 3 miles in an hour, therefore they can crawl over and touch almost anything.
 As cockroaches roam and inhabit spaces, they bring along these germs and illnesses with them.
 Cockroaches are known to spread salmonella and gastroenteritis and, in recent years, cockroaches have begun causing allergic reactions with humans.

 Can Cockroaches Fly?